wolflu05/inventree-dymo-plugin/README.md

 ## Installation

 > [!IMPORTANT]
-> This plugin is only compatible with InvenTree>=0.14 because this uses the new label printer driver interface.
+> This plugin is only compatible with InvenTree>=0.14 because this uses the new label printer driver interface introduced with [inventree/InvenTree#4824](https://github.com/inventree/InvenTree/pull/4824).

 Goto "Admin Center > Plugins > Install Plugin" and enter `inventree-dymo-plugin` as package name.